oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

    You also need to remove the `GoRoute` entry in `main.dart` that you created for `/cloudcash` since this did not pass the credentials, and it is no longer needed.

-1. Add a UI component to display the drop down selector on the screen
+1. Add a UI component to display the drop-down selector on the screen

    Back in `cloudcash.dart`, in the `build()` method, insert a new `Container` between the existing first container ("Send cash to anyone instantly") and the second container ("Email address of recipient").
 This new `Container` should contain a `FutureBuilder<Accounts>`.
 A `FutureBuilder` lets you deal with data that may not be present yet.
 Set the `future` property to your `futureData` variable.
 In the `builder`, which receives `context, snapshot`, check if `snapshot.hasData` to see if the future has completed yet.
 If this is `true` then you can expect to have the data available to render the UI.
 If it is not `true`, you can check if `shapshot.hasError` if you want to handle errors or just return a generic error.

    If the future has completed, you can check `snapshot.data` to get access to the data.
-You will need to iterate through the results and use them to populate the drop down list, you will do that in a moment, the code is commented out in the example below.
+You will need to iterate through the results and use them to populate the drop-down list, you will do that in a moment, the code is commented out in the example below.

    The builder should then return a `DropDownButton<String>` with its `value` property set to the `accountDropdownValue` state variable you created earlier.
 In the `onChanged` property you need to update the state to the currently selected value.
-The `Items` property should point at the list of values you want displayed in the drop down.
+The `Items` property should point at the list of values you want displayed in the drop-down.
 You created a variable to hold these values earlier and pre-populated it with one value (**Select account...**).

    With this done, you can restart the application and test the new screen.
-The drop down box will not populate yet, but you will see it on the screen.
+The drop-down box will not populate yet, but you will see it on the screen.
 Here is the code so far:

     ```dart
     <copy>Container(